Mandaeans in Sweden: Priests

+Temples

+Sweden's first Mandaean place of worship, or mandi, was consecrated in Sandviken in 2003.

+Södertälje also has a mandi.
+Rishama Salwan Alkhamas (also known as Salwan Shakir Khamas), based at the Södertälje mandi, is the Rishama of the Mandaean community in Sweden and Finland.

+In 2015, the Mandeiska Församlingen i Örebro (Mandaean Congregation of Örebro) purchased a Christian church building in Hallsberg and converted it into a mandi.
+However, in 2021, they announced that the mandi would be moved to Södertälje, where more Mandaeans reside, and that the building would be sold.

-On September 15, 2018, the first purpose built place of worship, Beth Manda Yardna, was consecrated in Dalby, Scania, Sweden.
+On September 15, 2018, Sweden's largest and first purpose-built mandi, Beth Manda Yardna, was consecrated in Dalby, Scania, Sweden.

 Organizations

 The Mandeiska Sabeiska Samfundet (Mandaean Sabian Society) is the main organization overseeing the Mandaean community in Sweden.
 In 2003, the Mandeiska Sabeiska Samfundet built Europe's first mandi in Sandviken.
 It has also built Mandaean cemeteries in Tyresö and in Södertälje.

 Demographics

 Population

+Most Mandaeans in Sweden are from Iraq, with very few Iranian Mandaeans living in Sweden.

+Most Mandaeans in Sweden live in Scania in the south of the country, and in the Stockholm region, with a growing population of about 1,500 people in Södertälje.
+According to Tarmida Qais Edan, as of 2018, there are over 3,000 Mandaeans in southern Sweden, including approximately 1,200–1,300 in Malmö and 900 in Lund.

 Historical census estimates of the Mandaean population in Sweden based on data from the SST and the Mandeiska Samfundet: